mattdavida/WuchangMod/README.md

 This mod requires UE4SS to be installed for *Wuchang: Fallen Feathers*.

-1. Download the latest release from the **Releases** page of this GitHub repository.
+1. Download the latest release from the **Releases** page of their GitHub repository.
 2. Extract the zip file.
 3. Place the extracted `mods` folder into your game's installation directory at `.../Wuchang/Binaries/Win64/`.
 4. The final folder structure should look like: `.../Win64/mods/DebugEnabler/main.lua`.